LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

    message to self
       A message sent to the object that received the original message under processing.
-Messages to self require dynamic binding as the value of self is only know at runtime.
+Messages to self require :term:`dynamic binding` as the value of self is only know at runtime.

    meta-interpreter
       A program capable of running other programs written in the same